Hyundai Ioniq Electric Insurance Rates

 Wyoming | $1,160 | -$140 | -10.8% |

-Using high physical damage deductibles can save as much as $460 annually, while increasing your policy's liability limits will cost you more.
-Going from a 50/100 bodily injury protection limit to a 250/500 limit will cost up to $411 more each year.
+Using high physical damage deductibles can reduce prices by up to $460 annually, whereas buying more liability protection will cost you more.
+Changing from a 50/100 limit to a 250/500 limit will increase prices by as much as $411 more each year.
 View Rates by Deductible or Liability Limit

 Model Year | Comprehensive | Collision | Liability | Total Premium |